 Working in fine art conservation for more than 40 years, Geoffrey trained as a paper conservator at the Art Gallery of New South Wales, Australia and both the Bodleian Library and Ashmolean Museum in Oxford.
 Geoffrey was Senior Paper Conservator and Head of Conservation at the National Gallery of Australia, Canberra where he worked for more than 15 years.
 In 2000 he established a private conservation practice in Sydney specialising in modern and contemporary art.
 Geoffrey joined us in 2009 bringing a broad range of fine and decorative arts conservation knowledge.
 Geoffrey specialises in mixed media objects, modern paintings and works of art on paper.
 He also designs and builds bespoke museum cabinets and exhibition display mounts in our conservation workshop.

 Jamie joined our team in October 2016 after completing a one year HLF/ICON funded internship at The Bowes Museum where she was able to pursue her interest in costume conservation.
 Jamie gained her undergraduate degree in Fine Art and History of Art from Edinburgh University in 2010 before studying towards her Masters degree in Textile Conservation at the Centre for Textile Conservation, University of Glasgow, graduating in 2015.
 She has undertaken a number of short placements and contracts in both museums and private studios, including Zenzie Tinker Conservation, and was delighted to return to our team.
+Jamie is currently on maternity leave.

 An experienced arts and heritage veteran, Gerry joined the team in April 2020 fresh from looking after communications at National Trust property Knole.
 Previous roles included Marketing Manager for Ditchling Museum of Art + Craft and Web Officer for Sadler’s Wells, as well as over 10 years in TV production and the music industry.
 An English Literature graduate and an avid crafter, she has also written books about knitting, focusing on adapting mid-20th century knitting patterns.